 It’s a free, comprehensive email marketing course that covers everything you need to know to grow your list by up to 10,000 subscribers in as little as 90 days.
 It was designed to help content marketers maximize their email marketing efforts by enhancing their lists with new, engaged contacts.
 The course is unique and created exclusively for GetResponse customers, both free trial and paid accounts that have less than 10,000 contacts.
 You will also receive the GetResponse University Certificate of Performance.

-If you want to sustain as a content writer, you must get into content marketing.
+If you want to sustain to sustain yourself as a content writer, you must get into content marketing.
 If you cannot market your content, you will not make sufficient money with content writing.
 To become a certified content marketer, you need to get this course right away.
 Did I tell you it’s free?

 Final Thoughts on Making Money Writing Content